juliustm/taxConsultant/README.md

 ## Key Features

 -   **Multi-Channel Input**: Submit receipts via URL or direct image upload through a secure API endpoint.
--   **AI-Powered Data Extraction**: Utilizes LLMs (Groq, OpenAI) to accurately read and interpret receipt data.
+-   **AI-Powered Data Extraction**: Utilizes LLMs (Groq, OpenAI) to accurately read and interpret receipt data, including vision support for images.
--   **Intelligent Text Cleaning**: Automatically cleans and simplifies messy HTML from TRA verification portals before sending it to the AI, saving costs and improving accuracy.
+-   **Intelligent Text Cleaning**: Automatically cleans messy HTML from TRA verification portals before sending it to the AI, saving costs and improving accuracy.
 -   **Multiple Export Destinations**:
     -   **Google Sheets**: Automatically logs all submissions and processed data into a monthly-tabbed spreadsheet.
-    -   **Webhook**: Sends real-time event notifications (`queued`, `processed`) to any URL you provide.
+    -   **Webhook**: Sends real-time event notifications (`queued`, `processed`, `failed`, `duplicate`) to any URL you provide.
     -   **Amazon S3**: Backs up all event data as JSON files for auditing and safekeeping.
--   **Secure Admin Dashboard**: A clean, passwordless (TOTP-based) web UI for configuration and monitoring.
+-   **Real-time Admin Dashboard**: A clean, passwordless (TOTP-based) web UI for configuration and live monitoring of the submission queue.
--   **Asynchronous Job Queue**: Uses a robust, database-backed queue to process submissions in the background without blocking, perfect for single-app hosting environments like [Deploy.tz](https://deploy.tz/).
+-   **Asynchronous Job Queue**: Uses a robust, database-backed queue to process submissions in the background, perfect for single-app hosting environments like [Deploy.tz](https://deploy.tz/).
--   **Receipt Deduplication**: Automatically detects and flags duplicate submissions based on the receipt verification code.
 -   **Self-Hostable & Private**: You control your data.
 Host your own instance and ensure your financial information remains confidential.

 ## How It Works: The "In-App Cron" Architecture